 In contract negotiations, this means involvement of the members in developing their demands.
 It also means using tactics in the workplace that show support for the bargaining committee and keep pressure on management.
 Too many union leaders believe the best way to negotiate a contract is to keep their members in the dark and keep them quiet.
 Our approach is to give the members as much information as possible to engage in action to support their proposals and to develop strategies and tactics to maximize membership participation.

 The same is true in dealing with violations of workers’ rights that occur between contract negotiations.
 Stewards often find the chance of resolving a grievance is greater when members collectively express their discontent to management.
 Many locals have effectively used such tactics as mass grievances signed by every worker in the shop or department, or even delivered to the boss by a mass delegation.
 Locals find creative ways, while a grievance is going through the formal steps of the grievance procedure, to remind management of rank-and-file support for the union's position.
 Our reluctance to take our grievances to arbitration grows from our unwillingness to place our fate in the hands of a third party.
-In some contracts — notably in the Wabtec chain — our members retain the legal right to strike over some grievances after receiving the company's final answer.
-The existence of this right, even if infrequently exercised, adds a strong incentive for management to settle.

 The UE approach to political action — collective action for political change, rather than attempting to buy influence with politicians through campaign contributions or via paid lobbyists — is closely related to our concept of workplace struggle.
 For our members in the public sector, political action and workplace struggle are frequently inseparable.